Academic Catalog 2022-2023

 • To obtain academic credit for an internship, students must be enrolled in an internship course at the same time they are participating in the internship.

-Students are required to watch the required Internship Orientation video (found here) before registering for an internship course.
-The video will inform about the internship program, how to begin an internship search, and how to find departmental eligibility information.
+Students are required to complete the Internship Orientation (found here) and must have an internship offer before registering for an internship course.
+The video will inform you about the internship program, how to begin an internship search, and how to find departmental eligibility information.

-Following the completion of the video, look through the Academic Internship Guide to clarify any questions and subsequently complete either the international student or domestic student internship quiz.
+Following the completion of the orientation, look through the Academic Internship Guide to clarify any questions and subsequently complete either the international student or domestic student internship quiz.

-Book an appointment to learn more about internships through Pratt Pro or contact career@pratt.edu.
+Book an appointment to learn more about internships through Handshake or contact career@pratt.edu.

 Associate Directors